Adedejiosvaldo/department_auth/README.md

 ## Environment Variables

-Create a `.env` file in the root directory and add the following environment variables.
-Replace the placeholder values with your actual configuration.
+A `.env` file should be created in the root directory with the following environment variables.
+The placeholder values should be replaced with actual configuration.

 ```env
 # Application Port